 As previously mentioned, it’s a good idea to ensure that your brass is actually brass before using any of the above methods to clean it.
 If you don’t have a magnet handy, you can also scratch the surface.
 If it’s solid brass, the scratch will be yellow and shiny — anything else will exhibit a silver-colored scratch.

 In many cases, the tarnishing actually adds value.
 Before you go to clean it, keep in mind that the aging or patina is actually what some people love most!
-Whether your brass is brand new or aged to perfection, the best way to keep it clean is by washing it regularly with warm soapy water.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Whether your brass is brand new or aged to perfection, the best way to keep it clean is by washing it regularly with warm soapy water.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?